Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 One of the first steps in dealing with difficult clients, thus, is to realign client expectations with reality.
 Review the promises your biz dev team makes to clients.
 Are you promising them results that you can’t guarantee?
 Are you passing off your best-case scenarios as the norm?

-If clients enter the relationship expecting the extraordinary, delivering the merely good won’t suffice.
+If clients enter the relationship expecting the extraordinary, delivering merely good won’t suffice.
 So work with your biz dev team and get them to review their sales pitch.
 Try to get a PM to sit in on a meeting to drag things back to reality.

 7. Establish standards early in the relationship